Nuclear Regulatory Commission.

 3. Does the proposed amendment involve a significant reduction in the margin of safety?

 Margin of safety is related to the confidence in the ability of the fission product barriers to perform their design functions during and following an accident situation.
 These barriers include the fuel cladding, the reactor coolant system, and the Containment system.
 The performance of the fuel cladding and the reactor coolant system will not be impacted by the proposed changes.
 The Application provides a description of additional sub-compartment and Containment pressure response analysis that has been performed.
-This analysis demonstrates that Containment will remain fully capable of performing its design function with implementation of the proposed changes.
+This analysis Start Printed Page 10509demonstrates that Containment will remain fully capable of performing its design function with implementation of the proposed changes.
 Therefore, no safety margin will be significantly impacted.

 The changes proposed in this LAR do not make any physical alteration to the ice condenser doors, nor does it affect the required functional capability of the doors in any way.
 The intent of the proposed changes to the ice condenser door surveillance requirements is to eliminate an unnecessary and overly restrictive Lower Inlet Door torque surveillance test.
 There will be no degradation in the operable status of the ice condenser doors and the ability to confirm operability for the ice condenser doors will be maintained, such that the doors will continue to fully perform their safety function as assumed in the plant's safety analyses.